jimmyl02/bazel-playground/README.md

 # bazel-playground

-this is a little playground to better learn how to work with bazel
+this is a little playground to better learn how to work with bazel, protobuf, and grpc

 ## setup